-Vehicles must be driven at moderate speed in all situations.
-For an indication of the speed limit particular to a given transport mode, please refer to the corresponding section of this manual.
-Vehicles must be driven in such a manner as to minimise damage probability.
-In particular, it is forbidden to:

-- Rev up the engine.

-- Let the engine warm at idle speed.

-- Set off rapidly with spinning drive wheels.

-- Slip the clutch at high engine speeds.

-- Drive on the starter motor.

-- Overtake other vehicles.

-- Drive with flat tyres.

-- Have the accelerator pedal depressed prior to starting.

-- Remove the ignition key whilst the vehicle is in motion.

-- Drive with windows covered with snow or ice.
-Snow and ice should be removed only

-with plastic scrapers or de-frost spray and never by letting the engine run for an
+- Vehicles must be driven at moderate speed in all situations.
+For an indication of the speed limit particular to a given transport mode, please refer to the corresponding section of this manual. - Vehicles must be driven in such a manner as to minimise damage probability.
+In particular, it is forbidden to: - Rev the engine unnecessarily. - Set off rapidly with spinning drive wheels. - Slip the clutch at high engine speeds. - Drive on the starter motor. - Overtake other vehicles. - Drive with flat tyres. - Have the accelerator pedal depressed prior to starting. - Remove the ignition key whilst the vehicle is in motion. - Drive with windows covered with snow or ice.
+Snow and ice should be removed only with plastic scrapers and/or soft brush or de-frost spray - Drive with open doors. - Use wipers on a windscreen covered with ice or snow. - The driver/jockey must immediately stop the engine if an operational fault occurs or if a strange noise is detected. - Vehicles and their equipment must be used only to such an extent and in such a manner that is necessary.
+The following are strictly forbidden unless the manufacturer has explicitly, and in writing, authorised it: - \circ $\,$ To lean, stand or sit on the vehicles. - To eat, drink or smoke in/near the vehicles.

-excessive time to warm the windows.

-- Drive with open doors.

-- Use wipers on a windscreen covered with ice or snow.

-The driver/jockey must immediately stop the engine if an operational fault occurs or if a strange noise is detected.

-Vehicles and their equipment must be used only to such an extent and in such a manner that is necessary.
-The following are strictly forbidden unless the manufacturer has explicitly and in writing authorised it:

-- To lean, stand or sit on the vehicles. - To eat, drink or smoke in/near the vehicles. - To remain in the vehicle longer than necessary. - To place foreign objects on/in the vehicles. - To use any electronic equipment (audio, GPS, telephone, etc...), unless necessary for driving. - To operate manually electric mirrors. - To write upon the vehicles. - To attach labels or stickers on the vehicle, unless the manufacturer has indicated clearly delimitated approved areas. - To use one vehicle for towing or pushing another one. - To use vehicles as shuttles or for transporting material and/or other persons. - To detach/remove protection material (such as seat protection). - To enter/exit the vehicle by other doors than the driver's. - To wear headphones and listen to music/radio. - To use cell phones and transmitters while handling/driving vehicles.
+- o To remain in the vehicle longer than necessary. - To place foreign objects on/in the vehicles. - To use any electronic equipment (audio, GPS, telephone, etc.), unless necessary for driving. - To operate manually electric mirrors. - To write upon the vehicles. - To attach labels or stickers on the vehicle - To use one vehicle for towing or pushing another one. - To use vehicles as shuttles or for transporting material and/or other persons. - To detach/remove protection material (such as seat protection). - \circ $\,$ To enter/exit the vehicle by other doors than the driver's. - To wear headphones and listen to music/radio. - To use cell phones and transmitters while handling/driving vehicles.

-2.2.2.
+AMENDED 2.2.2.
 Rules to be respected when leaving the vehicle

-Upon leaving the vehicle for storage/transport, it has to be checked whether:

-- The doors, windows and sunroof are closed. - Wing mirrors are folded in (only to the first click because otherwise the rod could be damaged). - Vehicles with manual transmission are engaged in neutral and have the hand brake (or parking brake) applied (for long storage, hand brake must be released). - On ships vehicles with manual transmission are engaged in first gear and have the hand brake (or parking brake) applied. - Vehicles with automatic transmission have the transmission selector lever in "P" position and have the hand brake (parking brake) applied (for long storage, handbrake must be released). - All electronic equipment is left in the "off" position. - All storage compartments are closed to avoid any power drain on the battery during storage. - The vehicle is not parked on inflammable materials, such as dry grass or leaves. - The seat covers are in a proper position. - The driver seat is pushed back.
+- Upon leaving the vehicle for storage/transport, it has to be checked whether: - The doors, windows and sunroof are closed. - Wing mirrors are folded in if possible - Vehicles with manual transmission must be left in neutral and with the hand brake (or parking brake) applied. - Vehicles with automatic transmission must be left with the transmission selector lever in "N" position and have the hand brake (parking brake) applied. - All electronic equipment is left in the "off" position. - All storage compartments are closed to avoid any power drain on the battery during storage. - o The vehicle is not parked on inflammable materials, such as dry grass or leaves. - The seat covers are in a proper position. - The driver seat is pushed back.